Robust orbital diamagnetism of correlated Dirac fermions in chiral Ising universality class: Numerical results

 Firstly, we breifly exlpain qualitative behaviors of the ground state energy density $\varepsilon$ in simple limiting cases before discussing numerical results of the iDMRG calculations.
 In the free Dirac fermions with a linear dispersion, single-particle energies are $\epsilon\sim l_B^{-1}$ with degeneracy $\sim l_B^{-2}$, which leads to the ground state energy $\varepsilon(B)-\varepsilon(0) \sim l_B^{-3}=B^{3/2}$.
 The $B$-dependence becomes weaker in the deep CDW state with Dirac mass, $\epsilon\sim ({\rm mass})+l_B^{-2}$ and hence $\varepsilon(B)-\varepsilon(0) \sim l_B^{-4}=B^2$.
 These qualitative behaviors should hold not only deep inside each phase but also in general interaction strength in the phases.
 Besides, the low energy Lorentz symmetry of the Dirac semimetal phase is kept up to $V=V_c$ ~\cite{QCP_Dirac,Sorella1992,Assaad2013,Otsuka2016,Wang2014,Li2015, Hesselmann2016,Toldin2015,Corboz2018} and $\varepsilon(B)-\varepsilon(0) \sim l_B^{-3}$ holds also at the QCP~\cite{Tada2020}.
 This scaling will be confimed later.

 Now we show the ground state energy density $\varepsilon(V,B)$ as a function of the magnetic field $B$ calculated by iDMRG with extrapolation $\chi\to\infty$ in Fig.~\ref{fig:eB}, where $\varepsilon(V,B=0)$ has been shifted for the eyes.
 (The results $\varepsilon(V=0)$ have been simply obtained by direct diagonalization of the non-interacting Hamiltonian for sufficiently long cylinder geometry.)
 We see that the results for two different system sizes $L_y=6,10$ coincide for relatively large magnetic fields $B\gtrsim 0.02B_0$ where the magnetic length $l_B$ is effectively shorter than $L_y$, although there are some deviations for small magnetic fields $B\lesssim 0.02B_0$ with longer $l_B$.
-Therefore, finite system size effects are negligible as long as the magnetic length is effectively longer than the system size $L_y$ as previously mentioned, and we can regard that our results in this range of the magnetic fields are essentially those for the thermodynamic limit.
-By numerically fitting these discrete data for $B\gtrsim 0.02B_0$, one can obtain continuum curves which smoothly connect them.
-To this end, as discussed above, we first observe $\varepsilon(B)- \varepsilon(0)\sim l_B^{-3}=B^{3/2}$ in the Dirac semimetal phase, while $\varepsilon(B)- \varepsilon(0)\sim l_B^{-4}=B^2$ in the CDW phase.
-Then, we introduce the following fitting functions so that their leading functional forms are consistent with these behaviors,
+Therefore, finite system size effects are negligible as long as the magnetic length is effectively shorter than the system size $L_y$ as previously mentioned.
+This means that our system is essentially two-dimensional with the size $\sim l_B\times l_B$.
+In this scheme, we focus only on the magnetic length effectively shorter than $L_y=6$.
+It may seem difficult to discuss (2+1)-dimensional physics because $l_B<L_y=6$ is too small, and in general, $L_y=6, 10$ would not be sufficient to discuss the true two dimensionality.
+However, as was demonstrated in the previous study for the magnetic catalysis~\cite{Tada2020}, it is indeed possible to investigate (2+1)-dimensional physics with this range of magnetic fields and the resulting physical quantities are consistent with those obtained by the previous studies for larger system sizes at $B=0$~\cite{Shovkovy2013book,Miransky2015review,Fukushima2019review, Gusynin1994,Gusynin1996NPB, QCP_Dirac,Sorella1992,Assaad2013,Otsuka2016,Wang2014,Li2015, Hesselmann2016,Toldin2015,Corboz2018}.
+This consistency supports our argument based on the small system sizes for the present model.
+The valid range of $l_B (<L_y)$ would be changed and correspondingly results could be improved if we include numerical data for larger system sizes, although it is computationally expensive.
+It has also been shown that a scaling analysis at zero magnetic field with an even shorter length scale works well for a related model~\cite{Corboz2018}.